GermanBrainRot/Project-Galileo/README.md

    Do I know how to make a car?
 No, not a clue.
 I have never even seen my software in action, I’m almost permanently in the home office.
 But my software helps *the system* to understand this.

    So, what do we do about big corporations?
 Smash them into pieces?
 Well, we could try to do that again - this did make capitalism great again once upon a time.
 But we have seen that it is difficult to keep it this way.
 I think big corporations should be made to serve the interests of the people.
-They *collectively* know how to run things - and they also know what they need and want. ✅
+The people *collectively* know how to run things - and they also know what they need and want. ✅

 6. Be thankful for that which has given you life, and appreciate the monumental gift of giving life.
 Tradition too exists for a reason, it has competence!
 But as always, do try to understand where it comes from and check if the underlying assumptions still apply.
 Critically modify as you go. ✅